bipulkumar7/rtcampAssignment/README.md

-# rtcampAssignment2
+# rtcampAssignment
-This is a code in bash shell for the rtcamp Assignment for Linux Sysadmin
+This is a assignment for rtcamp Linux/Server/Network Admin.
+Which is right now underdevelopment phase.